-Consult a trusted attorney before signing off on a severance package following your dismissal from employment.
+Consult a trusted attorney before signing off on a severance package following your wrongful dismissal from employment.

 Certain factors merit review when you’re handed your severance offer awaiting your signature.
 Union-employee termination is subject to the standards of the union’s collective bargaining agreement.
 On the other hand, non-union employees are also entitled under Ontario law to certain considerations before being terminated: